Consider some prominent examples:

 Quick Prayerism with its empty statistics is not something that is practiced only by Independent Baptists.

-In the 1990s, the Assemblies of God had an evangelistic outreach called “Decade of Harvest,” and out of 3.5 million professions, only five out of 100 actually joined a church, and much fewer than that proved to be true disciples of Christ.
+In the 1990s, the Assemblies of God had an evangelistic outreach called “Decade of Harvest,” and of the 3.5 million professions only five out of 100 actually joined a church, and much fewer than that proved to be true disciples of Christ.

 The same is true for the Southern Baptist Convention.
 SBC Evangelist Jim Elliff says, “Our largest pizza supper may bring in a hundred new ‘converts,’ but we will likely get only a few of those on the roll.
 [And even the vast majority of these will not become faithful church members.]
 In other words, if you compare all who we say have become Christians through our evangelistic efforts, to those who actually show signs of being regenerate, we should be red-faced” (“Southern Baptists, An Unregenerate Denomination,” ccwtoday.org).

-Instead of repentance and faith as two different things, as Paul taught (Acts 20:21), repentance and faith become one thing.
+Instead of repentance and faith as two different things, as Paul taught (Acts 20:21), repentance and faith became one thing.
 Repentance became faith.

-Instead of turning to God from sin and false religion, repentance became turning from unbelief to belief.
+Instead of a turning to God from sin and false religion, repentance became a turning from unbelief to belief.

 Instead of repentance as something that always produces evidence (Acts 26:20), repentance became something that might not be seen.